Luka Baković

 Luka Baković (born 3 December 1997) is a Croatian para-athlete specializing in throwing events: javelin throw and shot put.
-He represented Croatia at the 2024 Summer Paralympics.
+He represented Croatia at the 2024 Summer Paralympics, winning bronze medal in shot put event.
+He also won two bronze medals in shot put at the 2024 and 2025 World Para Athletics Championships, as well as bronze in javelin throw at the 2021 European Para Athletics Championship.

 Career

 In May 2024, Baković competed at the 2024 World Para Athletics Championships and won a bronze medal in the shot put F46 event.
 He then represented Croatia at the 2024 Summer Paralympics and won a bronze medal in the shot put F46 event.